ituglib/gmake/MANUAL.md

 Many of the predefined rules in GNU Make have no effect in GMake because files in GUARDIAN have no file extensions.

+### Built-in Commands

+There are two built-ins that allow some compatibility with GNU Make semantics without having direct shell access: `echo`; and `rm`.

+#### `echo`

+The `echo` command prints out strings supplied on the command line.
+The syntax of the command is:

+    echo [ string ] ...

+`string` can be quoted with single or double quotes.
+The quotes are stripped off before being printed.

+The built-in `echo` command does not support any Guardian run options.

+#### `rm`

+The `rm` command removes files from a supplied set of patterns.
+This is more flexible than using `FUP`, which requires commas between sets of files.
+The syntax of the command is:

+    rm [ file-pattern | file-name ] ...

+`file-pattern` is a valid file pattern containing `*` and/or `?` wildcard characters.
+Any files matching the supplied pattern are removed.
+If the pattern does not match any existing files, no error is reported and no file is purged.

+`file-name` is a valid file name without any wildcards.
+This argument is always assumed to match a file, so if the file does not exist, GMake reports an error `11` (not found).

+If a file cannot be purged, whether directly specified or matched via a pattern, the reason error code is reported.

+The built-in `rm` command does not support any Guardian run options.

 ### Predefined Variables